radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 In the section we can also define the logical operator SQL LIKE and the wildcards for the search.
 ### View-Page Fields
 ![view-page-fields-section.png](/pages/view-page-fields-section.png)
+In this section, for the View-Page fields, you can find the same buttons for to reorder and output a field and for to add, edit and delete a custom field.
 ### Add-Page Fields
 ![add-page-fields-section.png](/pages/add-page-fields-section.png)
+In this case, for the Add-Page fields, you can reorder the fields and manage the output of the fields on the add-page or edit-page of the record.
 ### Edit-Page Fields
 ![edit-page-fields-section.png](/pages/edit-page-fields-section.png)
 ## Field Properties Section